 Vanilla Planifolia - care and culture recommendations

-Vanilla Planifolia or vanilla orchid - a botanical species appreciated both as an exotic plant by collectors and for its aromatic pods that have a very high commercial value.
-Currently, the value of vanilla pods exceeds the value of silver.
+Vanilla Planifolia or vanilla orchid - a botanical species appreciated both as an exotic plant by collectors and for its aromatic pods which have very high commercial value.
+Currently, the value of Vanilla pods can exceed the value of silver.

-Vanilla is a fast growing plant, epiphytic or semi-epiphytic, with green or variegated leaves.
-Lianas reach impressive lengths of up to 60 m and have aerial roots that help the plant to climb, fixing itself on tree trunks, rocks or other supports it encounters.
-As the plant develops, the vines will thicken, so that the plant can support its weight.
+Vanilla is a fast-growing plant, epiphytic or semi-epiphytic, with green or variegated leaves.
+The vines reach impressive lengths of up to 60 m and have aerial roots that help the plant climb, attaching itself to tree trunks, rocks, or other supports it encounters.
+As the plant develops, the vines thicken so that the plant can support its own weight.

 Vanilla can be ordered here: Vanilla Planifolia

-Vanilla Planifolia is a fascinating plant - the only orchid species (out of approx. 35,000 known species) that produces edible fruit.
-Currently, there is also a variegated version in circulation, under the name Vanilla Planifolia 'Variegata'.
+Vanilla Planifolia is a fascinating plant - the only orchid species (out of approx. 35,000 known species) that produces an edible fruit.
+Currently, there is also a variegated variant in circulation, under the name Vanilla Planifolia 'Variegata'.

-Flowering takes place annually, usually between April and July, depending on the growing conditions and the size of the plant.
-It is triggered by drier periods, with rare rains and lower atmospheric humidity.
-For flowering, it is necessary that the lianas have a length of several meters and a stem with a diameter of 6-13 mm.
-A plant is able to bloom in 2-3 years from the rooted cutting stage.
+Flowering occurs annually, usually from April to July, depending on growth conditions and plant size.
+It is triggered by drier periods, with rare watering and lower atmospheric humidity.
+For flowering, the vines need to be several meters long and have a stem diameter of 6-13 mm.
+A plant is capable of flowering 2-3 years after the rooted cutting stage.

-The flowers are strongly scented and have a size of up to 10 cm.
-The plant forms clusters of 1-15 flowers that open in a row.
+The flowers are strongly fragrant and can reach up to 10 cm in size.
+The plant forms clusters of 1-15 flowers that open one by one.
 Each flower has a lifespan of about one day.

 Vanilla Planifolia - cluster with open flower and buds